-We encourage submissions from Antioch University Alumni, if and only if two or more years have passed since their graduation.
+We encourage submissions from Antioch University Alumni, but we require that two or more years have passed since their graduation.
 (Please see our “About” page for further opportunities for students and recent graduates.)
 We do not accept submissions from the AULA MFA program’s faculty or staff for publication in any section of the journal.

 Literary Translation note: Please refer to standard Lunch Ticket guidelines for either poetry or prose.
 Your submission should include the original work along with your translation.
 We also require a statement that grants us permission to publish both the original work and the translation online, and that certifies that you have received permission from the original rights holder (either the publisher or the author, as applicable) to grant us such rights.